Fall Precautions 101: Keep Patients Safe — Nursing Guide

 7️⃣ Document and Report

-- Report any changes in status to your charge nurse or healthcare team.
+Be sure to report any status changes to your charge nurse or healthcare team promptly.

 🎓 Tips for NCLEX and Nursing Practice

-✅ Know your protocols: The NCLEX loves questions about patient safety and fall prevention.
+Know your protocols: The NCLEX frequently includes questions about patient safety and fall prevention.

-✅ Always prioritize safety: If you see clutter, spills, or obstacles — fix it immediately.
+Always prioritize safety: If you notice clutter, spills, or obstacles — fix them immediately.

-✅ Use your nursing bundle: Review fall risk tools, bed safety guidelines, and restraints policies.
+Use your nursing bundle: Review fall risk tools, bed safety guidelines, and restraint policies regularly to stay prepared.

 🗝️ Key Takeaway